 How to “Right-Size” Procurement to Align with Business Goals

 Do you envision building a “world-class” procurement department?
 There’s nothing wrong with that.
 But before doing that, it’s even more important to recognize which stage your business is in—and the needs that you’re supporting.
-Regardless of the stage—whether start-up, growth, or mature—it’s up to procurement to deliver support and value that aligns with the core business objectives.
+Regardless of the stage—whether start-up, growth, or mature—it’s up to procurement to deliver support and value that aligns with the core business goals and objectives.

 Most businesses follow a growth pattern called the “S curve.”